What is audio annotation?

 Audio Annotation – Short Explanation

 Audio annotation is the process of adding metadata to an audio recording file to describe its content and make it machine readable and to train NLP systems.
 The audio may come from people, instruments, animals, the environment, or further sources.
 The metadata can include things like the date and time the audio was recorded, who recorded it, what it is about, and any other relevant information.
+Just as audio annotation enriches audio data for machine learning applications, video datasets are crucial for training models to understand and interpret video content effectively.

 Audio labeling also requires manual labor but often also the use of software for the annotation process.